Jianan2315/web-design-final/readme.md

 ```
 ``react`` branch is the first attempt using react framework while its code is completely draft.

+## 5/13
+1) "templatSelect" has been fixed about two weeks ago.
+2) "edit" script is completed today.
+3) Next step: update css for "edit"

 ## 4/30/2025
 1) remove unused code
 2) update templateSelect